nannou-org/nannou/src/getting_started/platform-specific_setup.md

 # Platform-specific Setup

+Before we get started, let's make sure we have all the necessary ingredients for installing Rust and building nannou projects.

 Depending on what OS you are running, you might require an extra step or two.

 - **All Platforms**

   For now, nannou requires that you have both `python` and `cmake` installed.
-  These are required by a tool called `shaderc`.
+  These are required by a tool called `shaderc`, a part of nannou's graphics stack.
 The role of this tool is to compile GLSL shaders to SPIR-V so that we may run them using the system's Vulkan implementation.
 There are a few attempts at pure-rust alternatives to this tool in the works and we hope to switch to one of these in the near future to avoid the need for these extra dependencies.

 - **macOS**: Ensure that you have xcode-tools installed: